There's a lot of information to absorb when you're in the research stage of your breast augmentation journey! Like, what is a seroma?

 The advice you’re given after surgery not to go full on in to daily activities and exercise isn’t just because you’ll be feeling drained.
 Exercise increases your heart rate and blood pressure, which lead to increased swelling.

 Exercise also causes movement in your tissues, which also leads to more fluid production.
 So, go easy!

 Following post-op advice is the best thing you can do to help prevent a seroma.

-Prevention is always better than cure, so your plastic surgeon will minimize the chances of excess fluid following surgery by being as precise as possible, and by possibly using compression bandages/garments and/or drains.
+Prevention is always better than cure, so your plastic surgeon will minimize the chances of excess fluid following your breast augmentation by being as precise as possible, and by possibly using compression bandages/garments and/or drains.